francescozanoni/tutorials/mysql_to_sqlite.md

 # MySQL schema conversion to SQLite

-This tutorial describes how to transfer a MySQL schema (both structure and data) to an SQLite database file.
+This tutorial describes how to transfer a MySQL/MariaDB schema (both structure and data) to an SQLite database file.

 ### Requirements

 * UNIX-like operating system
-* accessible MySQL server, with read permission on the schema to be converted (details at [mysqldump page](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html)
+* accessible MySQL/MariaDB server, with read permission on the schema to be converted (details at [mysqldump page](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html))
-* MySQL command line client
+* MySQL/MariaDB command line client
 * SQLite
 * one of the many implementations of [AWK](https://en.wikipedia.org/wiki/AWK), e.g. [GNU Awk](https://www.gnu.org/software/gawk/)

 ### 0. Preliminary operations

-* if not already available, create the data source:
+* if not already available, create the MySQL/MariaDB data source:

     1. create the schema to convert: